liangrog/lmdo/README.md

     b.
 All nested stack templates must reside in `TemplateRepoPath`.
 If not given, lmdo will look for nested stack template (see point **c** below) from the project folder by default.

     c.
-Using syntax like `TemplateURL: $template|your-nested-stack-template-file-name` in your master template stack resource, lmdo will replace the syntax to appropriate S3 url.
+Using syntax like `TemplateURL: $template|[relative/path/from/repo/to/template/]your-nested-stack-template-file-name` in your master template stack resource, lmdo will replace the syntax to appropriate S3 url.

     d.
 You can use `DisablePrefix` option to create stack with exact name you give